glixen-technologies/glixen-technologies/README.md

 ### What We Do

-We help businesses hire skilled developers and technology teams for custom software, web development, mobile app development, cloud migration, UI/UX design, and offshore development.
+We help businesses hire skilled developers and technology teams for AI/ML solutions, automation platforms, custom software, web development, mobile app development, cloud migration, UI/UX design, and offshore development.

 Glixen Technologies is built for companies that need reliable engineering support without the complexity of traditional hiring.